mikhail-tsennykh/MvcCheckBoxList/README.md

                           x => x.Name,
                           x => x.SelectedTests)

-// then to capture list of selected checkboxes in a strongly typed manner, you can accept
-// an instance of 'QuotationSearch' by controller.
-Remember, it should be named the same as
-// a first part of a checkbox name, in our case it is 'QuotationSearch'.
-This will load
-// a string list of selected checkbox values into the 'quotationSearch.Tests' variable
+Then to capture list of selected checkboxes in a strongly typed manner, you can accept an instance of 'QuotationSearch' by controller.
+Remember, it should be named the same as a first part of a checkbox name, in our case it is 'QuotationSearch'.
+This will load a string list of selected checkbox values into the 'quotationSearch.Tests' variable:

     [HttpPost]
     public ActionResult Edit(int id, QuotationSearch quotationSearch) { // or 'MoreCities'